 Cars and longevity

 Car commercials want you to reach your full potential and have a car that is worthy of your majesty.
 (I have news for them; my full potential is represented by an ’89 Ford Escort hatchback.)
 Car dealers will tell you that your current car is a death-trap, and it is a miracle that anyone in your family can still hold a sloppy Joe.
 Are old cars really shameful or even unsafe?
-Do I really need a car that will start talking to me when the lid to my coffee drifts into my blind-spot?
+Do I really need a car that will start talking to me when the lid to my coffee drifts into the wrong cup holder?

 Cars are lasting longer than ever before.
 You can get even the most temperamental models to reach 200,000 miles.
 Since the late 80’s, modern alloys have made engines almost supernatural.
 Stop looking at your older car like a ticking time-bomb, that’s what THEY (the gov’ment and the bourgeois pigs) want you to think.